telerik/blazor-docs/components/datetimepicker/overview.md

 @[template](/_contentTemplates/dropdowns/adaptive-rendering.md#intro)

+## Week Numbers

+The Calendar popup can display the ISO week number on each row of date cells.
+See the [`ShowWeekNumbers` parameter](#datetime-picker-parameters) below.

 ## DateTime Picker Parameters

 The Blazor Date Time Picker provides various parameters that allow you to configure the component.
 Also check the [DateTimePicker's public API](/blazor-ui/api/Telerik.Blazor.Components.TelerikDateTimePicker-1).